Kuririnnnn/Audio-Based-Room-Size-Estimation-Using-MATLAB/README.md

 # Audio-Based Room Size Estimation using MATLAB
 This project estimates room size (volume) from recorded audio using RT60 reverberation time.
-The method is based on the Sabine formula, where reverberation decay is extracted from a clap sound.
+The method is based on the Sabine formula, which extracts reverberation decay from a clap sound.

 ## Features
-*Records or loads a clap sound.
+* Records or loads a clap sound.
-*Extracts the Room Impulse Response (RIR).
+* Extracts the Room Impulse Response (RIR).
-*Estimates RT60 using Schroeder’s energy decay method.
+* Estimates RT60 using Schroeder’s energy decay method.
-*Calculates the approximate room volume.
+* Calculates the approximate room volume.
-*Plots the energy decay curve.
+* Plots the energy decay curve.

 ## Example Results (For clap2.wav)
 Estimated RT60: 1.23 seconds